For many, the start of the holiday season means not only family and food, but also getting on a long-distance flight.

 Unfortunately, traveling through large airport security lines and getting stuck on crowded airplanes for hours at a time is a great recipe for getting sick.

-Since the holiday season coincides with the start of flu season in the Northern Hemisphere, it can also mean travelers have to kick off Thanksgiving or other winter holidays while also fighting off the virus.
+Since the holiday season coincides with the start of in the Northern Hemisphere, it can also mean travelers have to kick off Thanksgiving or other winter holidays while also fighting off the virus.